KPZ fluctuations in the planar stochastic heat equation: Randomized shifts

 The expectation is under a measure $Q$ independent of the Gaussian space $\Xi$.
 Under the measure $Q$, the variable $X_t$ is the position of the original Markov chain at time $t$ when started from $x$, and $X(z)=\int_0^t \one (X_s=z)ds$ is the time spent at site $z$.

 This is exactly in the form of Definition \ref{d:Z} with $m_j=X(s_j)$ for $j\le |S|$ and $m_j=0$ otherwise. \end{example}

-\begin{example}[Bayesian statistics] Consider trying to guess the mean of Gaussian random variable with variance $1$.
+\begin{example}[Bayesian statistics] Consider trying to guess the mean of a Gaussian random variable with variance $1$.
 The mean, unknown to us, is zero.
 Our prior distribution on $\Omega=\mathbb R$ is denoted $Q$.
-Let $n$ be fixed and let If we repeatedly observe $\xi_1,\ldots \xi_n$, the likelihood is given by $ Z_n$.
-A good exercise is to check that the partition function $Z=\lim Z_n$ exists if and only if $Q\{0\}>0$.

-After $n$ samples, the posterior distribution $M_\xi$ will have the interpretation as the polymer measure or Gaussian multiplicative chaos of $Z_n$ in this toy setting, but we will leave this to Section \ref{ss:polymer}, Example \ref{e:Bayes2}. \end{example}
+Let $n$ be fixed and let